 3 Big Data Analytics Examples That Can Help Your Business

-Big data analytics has been a familiar concept in digital transformation for years now, but there are still many businesses that fail to utilize the concept as fully as they could.
+Big data analytics has been a familiar concept in digital transformation for years now, but there are still many businesses that fail to make the most of big data and its business impacts.

 Forrester reports that between 60% and 73% of all data within an enterprise goes unused for analytics.